-The objective of the Group is to create long-term shareholder value through the discovery, development and acquisition of technically and economically viable mineral deposits.
+The objective of the Group is to create long-term shareholder value through the discovery, development and acquisition of technically feasible and/or economically viable mineral projects.
 To date, the Group has not commenced production of any minerals, nor has it identified a Mineral Resource in accordance with the JORC Code.
-To achieve its objective, the Group currently intends over the medium term to conduct further exploration activities including field work to follow up targets identified at the Orpheus Project.
+To achieve its objective, the Group currently intends over the medium term to conduct further exploration activities including field work at its projects.
 These activities are inherently risky and the Board is unable to provide certainty of the expected results of these activities, or that any or all of these likely developments will be achieved.
 The material business risks faced by the Group that could have an effect on the Group's future prospects, and how the Group manages these risks include: